dolorosus/RaspiBackup/Readme.md

 This script takes a backup while the source partitions are mounted and in use.
 The resulting imagefile will be inconsistent!

 To minimize inconsistencies, you should terminate as many services as possible before starting the backup.
+You may put the system to rescue mode (beware: new SSH logins aren't possible in rescue mode), take the backup and put your system back to default mode).
 An example is provided as [WeeklyBackup.sh](https://github.com/dolorosus/RaspiBackup/blob/master/WeeklyBackup.sh).

 ### Recommendation: